Non-indexability of the Stochastic Appointment Scheduling Problem: Literature Review

+Besides the theoretical work, some papers have resorted to extensive simulation studies to investigate optimality of heuristics (see \cite{DeViVo07,KlRo96,Le03,MaDe06}).
+In particular, \cite{DeViVo07} numerically showed that LVF outperforms sequencing in increasing order of mean and coefficient of variation.
+However, \cite{MaSt12,MaMaZiKr18} argued that LVF is not the best sequencing policy especially when idle time and delay cost units are not balanced.
+Alternatively, \cite{MaMaZiKr18} proposed a `newsvendor' index and supported its better performance in simulations.
+No proof of optimality was provided.

-The \textit{scheduling} problem is also intensively studied in the literature.
-The seminal work of \cite{Ba52} recommended to set appointment intervals equal to the average service time of each job and server start working upon arrival of the second job. \cite{So66} discussed the advantages of two-at-a-time policy considering average service time as the appointment slot.
-Recently, \cite{ChBa16} offered a periodic version of Bailey rule.
+\paragraph*{\bf Scheduling.} The \textit{scheduling} problem is also intensively studied in the literature.
+The seminal work of \cite{Ba52} recommended to set appointment intervals equal to the average service time of each job.
+This approach was further persued by \cite{So66} and \cite{ChBa16}.
 However, letting job slots to be average service time can be near optimal only in the case that waiting cost is about 10\% to 50\% of the idle cost (see \cite{DeGu03}).